- In Character

 #BlkDragon*Inn Is Medieval Fantasy

 Characters should fit the setting.
-BDI’s setting at large is that of a late medieval or early renaissance time period in a fantasy world.
+BDI’s setting at large is that of a late medieval time period in a fantasy world.
 This is not Europe, or even Earth, and those countries do not exist in the world of BDI.
 Technology should be kept fitting to the time period present.
 Lasers, space ships and Klingons do not exist here.
 You should not equip your character with high tech, power armor, phasers, space ships or semi automatic submachine guns, etc. Please see the Race guide and the Class guides for suggestions on native races and professions in the BDI setting.